Which city is cheaper, Barcelona or Bucharest?

 Both Barcelona and Bucharest are popular destinations to visit in the winter with plenty of activities.
 The museums, the shopping scene, and the cuisine are the main draw to Bucharest this time of year.
 Also, many travelers come to Barcelona for the museums, the shopping scene, and the cuisine.

 It's quite cold in Bucharest in the winter.
 In the winter, Bucharest is much colder than Barcelona.
-Typically, the winter temperatures in Bucharest in January are around -1°C (29°F), and Barcelona is about 9°C (48°F).
+Typically, the winter temperatures in Bucharest in January average around -1°C (29°F), and Barcelona averages at about 9°C (48°F).

 Bucharest usually receives less sunshine than Barcelona during winter.
 Bucharest gets 71 hours of sunny skies, while Barcelona receives 146 hours of full sun in the winter.